Preparing to relocate to Denmark

 Information about housing options:

-Permissions to reside and work in Denmark depend on your nationality.
+Whether you need permission to reside and work in Denmark depends on your nationality.
 If you are a non-EU/EEA citizen, you need a work and residence permit to work in Denmark.
-You need to apply for the work and residence permit before you come to Denmark.
+You need to apply for this permit before you come to Denmark.

-As a staff member, you will typically fall into one of the following permit categories:
+As a member of staff at AU, you will typically fall into one of the following permit categories:

 1. Researcher